void

 caslav.png

-Čáslav is mentioned by a Landwehr-soldier at Táborské nádraží.
+Čáslav is mentioned by a k.k.
+Landwehr soldier at Táborské nádraží.
 The theme was the antagonism between Czechs and Germans.
-An editor from Vienna refused to speak Czech until he one day found himself in a march company with Czechs only.
+An editor from Vienna refused to speak Czech until one day he found himself in a march company with only Czechs.
 Then he suddenly understood their language.

 Background

 Čáslav is a town in central Bohemia, about 100 km east of the capital, not far from Kutná Hora.
-The number of inhabitants is now (2020) around 10,000.
+The population is now (2020) around 10,000.

 Hašek og Čáslav

 Čáslav is not often featured in Hašek's writing.
-Apart from in The Good Soldier Švejk it is only briefly mentioned in the story Zrádce národa v Chotěboři (The traitor of the nation from Chotěboř).
+Apart from The Good Soldier Švejk, it is only briefly mentioned in the story Zrádce národa v Chotěboři (The traitor of the nation from Chotěboř).

 Demography

-According to the 1910 census Čáslav had 9,318 inhabitants of which 9,119 (97 per cent) reported that they used Czech in their daily speech.
+According to the 1910 census, Čáslav had 9,318 inhabitants, of whom 9,119 (97 per cent) reported using Czech as their everyday language.
 The judicial district was okres Čáslav, administratively it reported to hejtmanství Čáslav.
 The number of German speakers is low considering that this was a garrision town where 1 205 persons were associated with the army.

 Source:Seznam míst v království Českém(1913)